 The REAP is a part of California Climate Investments funded by the Greenhouse Gas Reduction Fund (GGRF).
-All GGRF-funded programs must advance the goals of AB 32 and SB 32 as the primary program goals and each project must provide real and quantifiable GHG emission reductions.
-The REAP will support the adoption of renewable energy technologies in agricultural operations that support achieving the State's long term GHG emissions reduction goals.
-The REAP will support the installation of battery energy storage and electric vehicle charging only if installed in conjunction with renewable energy technologies.
-The Energy Commission, in alignment with GGRF principles, will prioritize investing the funds in projects that achieve the highest GHG reductions, maximize benefits to disadvantaged communities, and are necessary to meet the State's climate goals.
+All GGRF-funded programs must advance the goals of AB 32 and SB 32 as the primary program goal and each project must provide real and quantifiable GHG emission reductions.
+The REAP will fund the installation of onsite renewable energy technologies and related equipment that serve agricultural operations and that support achieving the State's long term GHG emissions reduction goals.
+The Energy Commission, in alignment with GGRF principles, will prioritize investing the funds in projects that achieve the highest GHG reductions, maximize benefits to priority populations, and are necessary to meet the State's climate goals.